ysonkhiya122/Bharat_Intern/README.md

-**🚀 Data Science Projects with Bharat Intern 🚀**
+# Virtual Data Science Internship with Bharat Intern

-**1. Stock Price Prediction using LSTM:** Explore the fascinating world of stock market forecasting with advanced LSTM models.
-Dive into market trends, predict stock prices, and make informed investment decisions.

-**2. Titanic Survival Classification:** Embark on a voyage of data exploration with the Titanic Survival Classification project.
-Unravel the factors that influenced passenger survival during this historic disaster using powerful machine learning algorithms.

-Join me in this exciting data science journey, where we unravel insights from financial markets and historical events.
-Let's unlock the power of data together! 📈🛳️
+Welcome to my GitHub repository showcasing the culmination of my virtual data science internship with Bharat Intern!
+This repository contains two exciting projects:

+### Project 1: Stock Price Prediction of Amazon

+In this project, I've built a powerful stock price prediction model for Amazon using LSTM-based time series forecasting techniques.
+The model provides accurate predictions for Amazon's future closing prices, empowering stakeholders with valuable insights to make informed investment decisions.
+The code includes detailed data analysis, visualization, and advanced machine-learning algorithms.

+### Project 2: Titanic Classification Model

+For this project, I've designed a robust classification model to predict the survival status of passengers on the Titanic using Logistic Regression, Decision Tree, and Random Forest classifiers.
+By meticulously analyzing the dataset and evaluating model performance, I've gained valuable insights into the effectiveness of different algorithms for this specific classification task.

+You can explore the code, data, and results of both projects.
+They are valuable resources for anyone interested in stock price prediction and classification tasks.
+These projects provide a hands-on experience with real-world datasets and machine learning techniques.

+I hope you find these projects insightful and inspiring.
+Don't hesitate to provide feedback or suggestions for further improvements.
+Happy exploring and learning!

+---
+*Note: The 'amazon_stock_data.csv' file contains the historical stock data for Amazon and is required to successfully run the stock price prediction project.*